-Service function L.0 Settings/adjustment range Remark/restriction 0-A1 Manual mode • OFF Allows manual control of heating during loss of RF Key signal.
-Set the desired heating flow temperature. • ON signal.
-Set the desired heating now temperature.
+Service function L.0 Se ttings/adjustment range Remark/restriction 0-A1 Manual mode • OFF ON Allows manual control of heating during loss of RF Key signal.
+Set the desired heating flow temperature.
 0-A2 Set temperature for manual mode • 30 70 °C This service function will only be available, if service function 0-A1 is activated.

-Table 24 Menu 0: Manual mode
+Table 25 Menu 0: Manual mode